bhasarma/mlcoursezoom-camp/notes/10-kubernetes-and-tensorflow-serving/01-overview.md

 ## 10.3 Creating a Preprocessing Service
 - converting the notebook into a python script
-- wrapping the script into a Flask app
+- wrapping the script into a Flask app<br>
+- Putting everything into Pipenv(added later)

 ## 10.4 Running everything locally with Docker-compose
 - preparing the images